 The best things about the Pixel 2 XL are its commitment to timely software updates and customer service.
 Pixel phones get automatic Android software updates and security patches without delay.
 In fact, they will be automatically downloaded when you aren’t using the phone.
 That’s vitally important for your privacy and security.
 There’s also a 24/7 support team you can access via the phone or by chat directly in your Settings app.

 Like the iPhone X, the main problem here is the lack of the headphone jack.
-You get a USB-C to 3.5mm adapter in the box, but if you’re anti-dongles, you may want to grab wireless earbuds.
+You get a USB-C to 3.5mm adapter in the box, but if you’re not a fan of dongles, you may want to grab wireless earbuds.
 Again, it’s not ideal, but it’s manageable.

 The Pixel 2 XL costs $850, which is expensive, but it’s well worth your money.
 There’s also the smaller, 5-inch Pixel 2 that offers the same exact features, though it doesn’t have a bezel-less design.

-Our other top contenders include the Samsung Galaxy S8, which wins points for its gorgeous bezel-less display, and the HTC U11, which has a liquid-glass rear that’s drop dead gorgeous.
-The LG V30 is chock full of features you’d want, including a headphone jack, and the Essential Phone is hands down the most beautiful phone of the year, and it’s available for an incredible price.
+Our other top contenders include the Samsung Galaxy S9 and the S9 Plus, which win points for those gorgeous bezel-less displays, an incredible low-light camera, the latest Snapdragon 845 processors, and major camera upgrades over last year’s S8.
+We also love the camera in the HTC U11, which has a liquid-glass rear that’s drop-dead gorgeous.
+The LG V30 is chock-full of features you’ll want, including a headphone jack.
+The Essential Phone is hands down the most beautiful phone of last year, and it’s available for an incredible price.

 The best camera phone